 Published By Credit Suite at December 30th, 2015

-It’s based on BOTH your personal and your business credit history and not just your business as the main business scores do now.
+It comes from your personal and your business credit history and not just your business as the main business scores do now.

 From FICO … “FICO® Small Business Scoring Service (SBSS) is recognized as the industry leader in assessing the risk of US small business credit applicants.
 SBSS is delivered via our LiquidCredit(r) infrastructure and brings the speed of consumer lending to your small business lending decisions.
 With SBSS, you can make decisions in hours, not days, improving customer satisfaction and helping you attract more small businesses.
 This service helps you say “yes” to the right applicants faster, and build a healthy portfolio of commercial accounts.”